 Visit Sydney Opera House.
 I recommend having lunch or drinks at the Opera Bar.
 It’s a stunning and vibrant outdoor venue boasting breathtaking views of the Harbour Bridge, and it has live music on the weekends.
 Also from here be sure to walk along the foreshore to Mrs. Macquarie’s Chair.
 It has perfect views of both the Opera House and Harbour Bridge.

 Do you live in Sydney?
-What are your tips for those wanting to live in the Harbour City?
+What are your tips for those wanting to start living in Sydney?